 Woodland Heritage Trail

-Take a hike while you are visiting Lambton Heritage Museum!
-There is no better way to explore the unique oak savanna habitat around the main museum and historic buildings.
-The Woodland Heritage Trail is a 1km loop through the forest around the museum.
-It should take approximately 20 minutes to walk the trail.
-This opportunity is included as part of your regular museum admission fee.
+This is an opportunity to explore the unique oak savanna habitat around the main museum and historic buildings.
+The trail is a one kilometer loop through the forest around the museum.

-The trail is accessible year round and in the winter, snowshoes are available for rent.
+Snowshoes are now available for rent at the museum.
 There are a variety of sizes for adults and children (who have to be over 60 pounds to use the equipment).
+The snowshoe rental cost is included as part of the regular museum admission prices.

 Learn more about nature trails in our area by visiting Lambton Shores Nature Trails online.